On the embeddings of the Riemann sphere with nonnegative normal bundles: Principal -connections

 \section{Principal $\r$-connections}

 We work in the complex analytic category.
 By the tangent bundle we mean the holomorphic tangent bundle and if $E$ is a vector bundle then $\G(E)$ denotes the sheaf of its sections.
-All the facts that follow can be straightforwardly extended to the smooth setting.\\
+All the facts that follow, in this section, can be straightforwardly extended to the smooth setting.\\

 Let $M$ be a manifold endowed with a pair $(E,\r)$\,, where $E$ is a vector bundle over $M$ and $\r:E\to TM$ is a morphism of vector bundles.\\

 Let $(P,M,G)$ be a principal bundle and let $\p:P\to M$ be the projection.
 A \emph{principal $\r$-connection} on $P$ is a $G$-equivariant vector bundle morphism $C:\p^*E\to TP$ which when composed to the morphism from $TP$ to $\p^*(TM)$\,, induced by $\dif\!\p$, gives $\p^*\r$.\\